spurin/kubernetes-v1.0-lab/README.md

 james@lima-lima:~$
 ```

-From this point you can follow the [tutorial](tutorial.md) onwards from the step - 'Check for cgroups v1, it should say tmpfs'
+From this point you can follow the [tutorial](tutorial.md) onwards from the step - [Check for cgroups v1, it should say tmpfs](tutorial.md#star-here-when-using-lima)

 ## Star History